 NS-3 has two versions: frequency domain (FDMT) and time domain (TDMT).
 In FDMT, every TTI, MAC scheduler allocates RBGs to the UE who has highest achievable rate calculated by subband CQI.
 In TDMT, every TTI, MAC scheduler selects one UE which has highest achievable rate calculated by wideband CQI.
 Then MAC scheduler allocates all RBGs to this UE in current TTI.
 The calculation of achievable rate in FDMT and TDMT is as same as the one in PF.
-Let i, j denote generic users; let t be the subframe index, and t be the resource block index; let t be MCS usable by user t on resource block t according to what reported by the AMC model (see Adaptive Modulation and Coding); finally, let t be the TB size in bits as defined in [TS36213] for the case where a number t of resource blocks is used.
-The achievable rate t is defined as where τ is the TTI duration.
+Let i, j denote generic users; let t be the subframe index, and k be the resource block index; let $M{i,k}(t)$ be MCS usable by user i on resource block k according to what reported by the AMC model (see Adaptive Modulation and Coding); finally, let S(M, B) be the TB size in bits as defined in [TS36213] for the case where a number B of resource blocks is used.
+The achievable rate $R_i(k, t)$ in bit/s for user i on resource block k at subframe t is defined as where τ is the TTI duration.
 At the start of each subframe t, each RB is assigned to a certain user.
 In detail, the index $\hat{i}k(t)$ to which RB k is assigned at time t is determined as